Govt increased LPG prices by Rs 265 since Nov 2020: Congress

-New Delhi, Aug 18 (IANS) A day after price of the LPG cylinders was hiked by Rs 25, the Congress slammed the government saying since November last year it has hiked the price of the cooking gas by Rs 265 per cylinder and it has not given any subsidy on the cooking gas since May 2020.
+New Delhi: A day after price of the LPG cylinders was hiked by Rs 25, the Congress slammed the government saying since November last year it has hiked the price of the cooking gas by Rs 265 per cylinder and it has not given any subsidy on the cooking gas since May 2020.

 Addressing a press conference at the party headquarters, Congress spokesperson Supriya Shrinate said, "The prices of the LPG cylinders have been hiked once again by Rs 25.
 With the current hike in the prices, the LPG cylinder price in Delhi has gone to Rs 859."